Branding Inside Out

 The importance of building the brand from the inside out tends to be overlooked.
-Often, when people talk about brand, they are referring only to the visuals, “what it looks like” (name, logo, website, packaging…).
+Often, when people talk about brand, they are referring only to the visuals—what it looks/feels like (name, logo, website, packaging, etc…).
 Confusing cause and effect, they restrict brand development solely to marketing efforts and thus restrict the effect it can have on the organization.

 - Vision: What does the future look like?

-- Mission: How will the organization capitalize on that vision?
+- Mission: How will you capitalize on that future?

-- Position: What position must the brand occupy to fulfill its mission?
+- Position: What position must we take to fulfill our mission?

-The questions above may be obvious, and that’s the point.
-They are fundamental questions that must be answered but are often overlooked by business leaders simply because they are so obvious.
-So organizations continue to divide strategy and identity, cutting meaning out of their brands and wondering why consumers cut these brands out of their lives.
+The questions above are simple.
+The answers are not.
+They are fundamental, yet often overlooked, simply because they are so simple.
+As organizations continue to divide strategy and identity, they cut meaning out of their brands, then wonder why consumers cut these brands out of their lives.